bluebycode/marshmallows/auth/README.md

 **/login/callback (POST)** After the webauthn action has been performed, this endpoint will check that the data from the key is correct and if it is from a key that the user owns.
 If everything is correct, it returns an "OK", and the user should be considered logged.

+**/agent_registration (POST)** Will create an agent token with an expiration date and respond with the token

+**/agent_registration/check (POST)** Accepts a token.
+If the token is found in the database and it has not expired, it returns an "OK", and the agent should be considered registered.

 ## Development

 For installing or start developing this project you will need